 To implant the Micra pacemaker, Dr. Nanda made a small incision in Mary’s groin and then threaded the pacemaker through her femoral vein and into her heart.
 The Micra TPS is attached to the heart with small tines and delivers electrical impulses that pace the heart through an electrode at the end of the device.
 It responds to the patients' activity levels by automatically adjusting therapy.

-Mary, who was discharged Aug.
-11 – two days after her surgery – says she is recovering nicely.
+Mary, who returned home Wednesday – the day after her surgery – says she is recovering nicely.
 She feels honored and privileged to be the first patient to receive the Micra pacemaker.

 “It affords me a better quality of life without compromising my other health issues.
 Dr. Nanda and his staff were amazing.
 The treatment I received was first rate.
 I look forward to many more years of living my life to the fullest.”